Authorities respond to two separate water incidents

 Coast Guard officials say the call initially came in as a mayday, sparking a major response.

-When authorities got on scene they made contact with 8 people on board a vessel.
+When authorities got on scene they made contact with 8 people on board a vessel, according to the Coast Guard.
 Initial reports stated the group thought their boat hit a line used to fish for lobster.

 Authorities found the boat was “partially submerged” when crews got there.